 - Rental car

-TIP: Have employees fill out a W-9 BEFORE you pay them.
+TIP: During new hire onboarding, have employees fill out a W-9 BEFORE you pay them.

 7. Work-Related Training/Education